Section Four: Success Strategies

 - Choose something of high interest.

-- But it is also important for motivation to take classes you really enjoy.
+- But it is also important for motivation to take classes the student would really enjoy.
 Choose at least one "for interest’s sake."

 - Factor in disability-related issues.

-- If you need course adaptations or support services, consider the impact of these on your course choices.
+- If a student with a disability needs academic adjustments, auxiliary aids, and services, consider the impact of these on the course choices.

 - For instance, if writing is time-consuming, mix in some courses which won’t require as much writing.

-- The first quarter you may want to consider courses which require fewer accommodations or adjustments to give yourself time to acclimate.
+- The first quarter a student with a disability may want to consider courses which require fewer accommodations or adjustments to give themself time to acclimate.

 - Get help and advice.

-- Meet with your counselor/advisor.
-They know the curriculum and can help you plan well.
+- Meet with the DSS Counselor or LD Specialist.
+They know the curriculum and can help plan well.

 - Talk to other students about courses they’ve taken.